V1C70RYG0D/zkemail.rs/profiling/README.md

 ## Integration

 This profiling suite integrates with:
-- Criterion benchmarking framework
+- RISC0 and SP1 ZKVM frameworks for cycle counting
-- Flamegraph visualization tools
+- Flamegraph visualization tools for CPU profiling
-- Valgrind memory analysis (Linux)
+- dhat heap profiling for memory analysis (cross-platform)
-- dhat heap profiling (cross-platform)
+- ZKVM-specific memory estimation tools

-For detailed analysis workflows, see the main project documentation.
+For detailed ZKVM optimization workflows, see the main project documentation.